hawkinsw/CPPTimes/io.md

 }
 ```

-Methods are like functions but are associated with a particular variable.
-More on this later!

 That expression statement will open the file `input.txt` and specify that when we call methods on the `input_file` object they are supposed to manipulate the data in the file `input.txt`.

 Unfortunately, it's possible that an error occurred attempting to open the file `input.txt` -- perhaps `input.txt` doesn't exist?
 Maybe someone else is accessing it?
 Maybe it is someone else's file and our program should not have permission to access it?
-The good news is that there is a method that will check for the condition -- `is_open`.
-The `is_open` method takes no arguments and returns `true` if the file is, well, open and `false` otherwise.
+The good news is that there is a method that will check for the condition -- `open`.
+The `open` method takes no arguments and returns `true` if the file is, well, open and `false` otherwise.
 This means that we can use the method in an if statement to provide some feedback to the user:

 ```C++
 #include <fstream>